About

 🍵🌶️🥭🍲🥟🥘🍦🍰🍍

 🔮 Snack Witch Joni Cheung 🍡 is a grateful, uninvited guest born—and knows she wants to die—on the unceded territories of the xʷməθkwəy̓əm, Skwxwú7mesh, Stó:lō, and Səl̓ílwətaʔ/Selilwitulh peoples.
 They are a Certified Sculpture Witch with an MFA from Concordia University (2023).
 She holds a BFA with Distinction in Visual Art (2018) from the School for the Contemporary Arts at Simon Fraser University.
-As a wicked #magicalgirl ✨ who eats art and makes snacks, she has exhibited and curated shows, off- and online, across Turtle Island.
-Currently, they are based on the stolen lands of the Kanien’kehá:ka peoples.
+As a wicked #magicalgirl ✨ who eats art and makes snacks, she has exhibited and curated shows, off- and online, across Turtle Island and beyond.
+Currently, they are based on the stolen lands of the Kanien’kehá:ka peoples, working as a part-time lecturer in the Department of Design and Computation Arts at Concordia University.

-They are a recipient of numerous awards, including the Research and Creation Grant: Canada Council for the Arts and the Dale and Nick Tedeschi Studio Arts Fellowship.
+They are a recipient of numerous awards, including the Individual Arts Grants—Visual Artists: British Columbia Arts Council; Research and Creation Grant: Canada Council for the Arts; and the Dale and Nick Tedeschi Studio Arts Fellowship: Concordia University.
 She was waitlisted for the SSHRC – Joseph-Armand Bombardier: Canada Graduate Master’s Scholarship.

 😘💗 CV baby 💚😘